-Unifying operations with a purpose-built software entitlement management solution can open a world of benefits for your organization, including:
+Unifying operations with purpose-built entitlement management software can open a world of benefits for your organization, including:

-- Single source of truth: The more entitlement databases and methodologies you have across your product portfolio, the more exposed you are to error and revenue leakage.
-Having a single software entitlement management system ensures greater speed and scalability, allowing you aggregate data instantaneously while keeping integrations to a minimum.
+- Single source of truth: The more entitlement databases and methodologies your products rely on, the more exposed you are to error and revenue leakage.
+However, a single software entitlement management system will ensure greater speed and scalability, allowing you aggregate data instantaneously while keeping integrations to a minimum.

 - Usage intelligence: Gaining insights into usage analytics empowers you to see what features resonate with users, enabling you to design product roadmaps accordingly and ensure sales and marketing teams are well-versed in showcasing key benefits.
 Conversely, you’ll also be able to spot inactivity, allowing you to proactively reach out to at-risk customers and encourage them to renew engagement.

 - New monetization models: Data-driven insights allows experimentation with new pricing and licensing strategies, such as consumption/usage, timed trials, freemium-to-paid, and concurrent/floating licenses, etc. With a centralized system, the whole provisioning process can be automated.

 - Self-service: Modern entitlement management allows customers to administer licenses without the intervention of staff at the supplier, making for a smoother transaction and happier users.